zdharma-continuum/zinit/docs/NPM-Packages.md

 1. Zplugin is a very flexible plugin manager however users often feel overwhelmed by its configuration.

-2. It has many package-manager -like features, such as: it can run `Makefiles`, automatically provide *shims* (i.e.: forwarder scripts) for the binaries, extend `$PATH` to expose the binaries, and more.
+2. It has many package-manager -like features, such as:
+    - it can run `Makefiles`,
+    - automatically provide *shims* (i.e.: forwarder scripts) for the binaries,
+    - extend `$PATH` to expose the binaries, and more.

+3. In general, Zplugin has many hooks which allow surprising and beautiful things, however their content often evolves to a gradually better and better one and it's hard to keep track of the current version of them.

-3. **So a solution came up**: why not publish a package at the NPM-registry with the plugin configurations (i.e.: ice-mods) stored in the `package.json` file?
+4. **So a solution came up**: why not publish a package at the NPM-registry with the plugin configurations (i.e.: ice-mods) stored in the `package.json` file?

 ## Introductory Example